 Note * I tend to like the pesto with just a touch of water to thin it out.
 This salad is great with a light vinaigrette in place of the pesto as well!

-Lentils have very high levels of soluble fiber and a good amount of insoluble fiber, which is a very good source of cholesterol-lowering fiber helps stabilize blood sugar levels giving you a steady stream of energy.
+Lentils have extremely high levels of soluble fiber and a good amount of insoluble fiber.
+They have cholesterol-lowering fiber which helps stabilize blood sugar levels giving you a steady stream of energy.
 A half-cup provides about a third of the daily requirements.
-Not only is the fiber good for your heart the amount of folate and magnesium is very beneficial for cardiovascular health.
+Not only is the fiber good for your heart, the amount of folate and magnesium is very beneficial for cardiovascular health.
 Lentils provide a steady stream of glucose to your brain.
-Glucose is a sugar and key source of energy for cells in the body, and is the only fuel your brain can use.
-The high fiber regulates the release of the glucose, providing a steady stream of fuel that powers your brain cells, and is a key component in keeping your brain in excellent shape.
-They are loaded with an impressive amount of blood-fortifying iron and when paired with a food containing vitamin C, like citrus fruits or peppers the iron is enhanced, which can also increase your energy.
-They are also a good source of potassium, calcium, zinc, niacin and vitamin K. They are truly a nutritional fountain of youth.
+Glucose is a sugar and a key source of energy for the cells in the body and it is the only fuel your brain can use.
+The high fiber regulates the release of the glucose, providing a steady stream of fuel that powers your brain cells and is a key component in keeping your brain healthy.
+Lentils are loaded with an impressive amount of blood-fortifying iron and when paired with food containing vitamin C, the iron is enhanced, which in turn increase your energy.
+They are truly a nutritional fountain of youth.
 Lentils originated in Southwestern Asia along the Indus River have been eaten for over 8000 years.